4 Easy DIY Fake Blood Recipes (Splatter Test Included!)

-If you’re an indie filmmaker or have ever considered shooting your own short film in the action or horror genres, you might have found yourself asking the question, “How do I make fake blood?”
+If you’re an indie filmmaker or have ever considered shooting your short film in the action or horror genres, you might have asked yourself, “How do I make fake blood?”

 All the homemade recipes are non-toxic by design.
 Some of them are even edible!